courtsimas/jQuery.ish/README.md

 jQuery.ish 0.3 - dev
 =========

 A baseline feature set and jQuery compatible syntax for modern browsers.
-Use it as part of your toolset for page performance where the full version of jQuery is not desired.
+Use it as part of your toolset to increase page load performance where the full version of jQuery is not desired.

 ## This project is to:

-- include the parts of jQuery that we can't live without and use native js methods for everything else
+- provide a developer with a baseline feature set that can be extended with native js methods for everything else
-- download size of less than 500 bytes minified and gzipped
+- have download size of less than 500 bytes minified and gzipped
-- offer 100% jQuery compatible syntax
+- offer a jQuery compatible syntax
-- full support for jQuery style chaining
+- have full support for jQuery style chaining

 ## This project is NOT to: